This post may contain affiliate links. Please read our disclosure policy.

 Giardiniera in a blue and white bowl with a bay leaf on the side.

-Ok, friends…..the big game is just around the corner and me, a self professed commercial watcher, is insanely giddy with excitement because that means I can make all the snacks.
+The big game is just around the corner and me, a self professed commercial watcher, is insanely giddy with excitement because that means I can make all the snacks.

 So, this year I’m whipping up a few things that you should be adding to your list….they’re all insanely easy like this Slow Cooker Chicken Cheesesteak or these Everything Bagel Spiced Pigs in a Blanket.
-OR this easy to make Chicago Style Hot Giardiniera recipe.
+And this easy to make Chicago Style Hot Giardiniera recipe.

 Giardiniera with a bay leaf in a blue and white bowl on a distressed wood backdrop.